-316 Conceptual Synthesis in Contemporary Psychoanalytic Thought work of various schools of thought.
+316 Conceptual Synthesis in Contemporary Psychoanalytic Thought

+The student explores and critiques writings of recent contributors to psychoanalytic theory, seeking to criticize and/or synthesize the work of various schools of thought.
 These contributors include such disparate writers as Lawrence Hedges, Roy Schafer, John Gedo, and Irwin Hoffman.
 The student may choose to critically analyze one issue, such as drive, defense, metapsychology, or transference; the philosophical biases in various theories; or other topics currently being evaluated in the psychoanalytic literature